Abbasmo72/Small-Projects/README.md

 To view the file <b>[English README.md](SmallProjects/FileOperations/ChekCodePython/CodeCheker_English.md)</b> and <b>[Persian README.md](SmallProjects/FileOperations/ChekCodePython/CodeCheker_Persian.md)</b> And the complete code <b>[Python Code](SmallProjects/FileOperations/ChekCodePython/CodeCheker_English.py)</b>.

 ### 3. CSV Collector:<br>
+This program is designed to combine multiple CSV files from a specified folder into a single consolidated CSV file.
+The process begins by verifying the existence of the input folder and identifying all CSV files within it.
+Each file is then sequentially read using the pandas library and appended to a unified dataset while ensuring data integrity through proper error handling.
+Once all files are successfully processed, the program saves the combined data into a new CSV file specified by the user.
+Additionally, it provides informative messages during each step to keep the user informed of the progress and potential issues, ensuring a seamless and user-friendly experience.<br>

 <hr>